bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Traversing Methods</h4>

-jQuery has quite a
+<p>jQuery has quite a
 few <a href="http://api.jquery.com/category/traversing/"
 rel="noopener noreferrer" target="_blank">traversing</a> methods
 available to use.
 In general, they all fall into three categories, filtering, miscellaneous traversing, and DOM tree traversing.
-The specific methods within each category may be seen below.
+The specific methods within each category may be seen below.</p>

 <h4>Filtering</h4>